edwinaringo/caesar-cipher/README.md

 # caesar-cipher
-This is the famous Caeser Cipher project to illustrate encryption and decryption.
+This is the famous Caesar Cipher project to illustrate encryption and decryption.

   ![img.png](img.png)

 ## Author
 Edwin Aringo.

+## Contact
+ * tedaringo628@gmail.com

-## technologies used
+## Technologies used
  * IntelliJ
  * Gradle
  * Git
+ * Java

 ## How it is used
 Clone this repository into your local computer and run using preferred IDE.
+In the case of IntelliJ, build the application and run it.

 ## Licence
 * MIT licence.